-'System' level - A single conversation across Norfolk and Waveney to try and stop inconsistency and implement largescale change.
+'System' level - across Norfolk and Waveney.

+A single conversation across the whole of Norfolk and Waveney to try and stop inconsistency and implement largescale change.

 5.1 Our NHS services by numbers

 Here are some key facts about how people who live in Norfolk and Waveney are cared for in a normal year in Norfolk and Waveney, with an average of 10,244 patients per practice